saanvigarg11/cryptonite_taskphase_saanvi/picoctf/Cryptography/miniRSA.md

 Decrypted plaintext (exact root): 13016382529449106065894479374027604750406953699090365388203722801043052339225981
 ```

-Converting this to hexadecimal form using python, i got:
+Converting this to **hexadecimal** form using python, i got:
 ```
 >>>hex(13016382529449106065894479374027604750406953699090365388203722801043052339225981)
 '0x7069636f4354467b6e3333645f615f6c41726733725f655f64306364366561657d'
 ```

-It seemed that the flag can be reached by changing this form to ASCII or text form.
+It seemed that the flag can be reached by changing this form to **ASCII or text** form.
-Using this [tool] #https://www.rapidtables.com/convert/number/hex-to-ascii.html got the following flag!
+Using this [tool](https://www.rapidtables.com/convert/number/hex-to-ascii.html), got the following flag!
 <img width="464" alt="image" src="https://github.com/user-attachments/assets/8914f78b-2585-46b8-9a61-e819828b10d2" />

 **`picoCTF{n33d_a_lArg3r_e_d0cd6eae}`**